AlbertNafria/albertnafria.github.io/_posts/2021-11-30-SimpleCTF-WriteUp-TryHackMe.md

 - To what kind of vulnerability is the application vulnerable?
 > Answer: `SQLi`

-This exploit is the 46635.py and I tried to run it with this command:
+This exploit is the `46635.py` and I tried to run it with this command:

 ``` bash
 python /usr/share/exploitdb/exploits/php/webapps/46635.py -u http://<ip-address>/simple --crack -w /usr/share/seclists/Passwords/Common-Credentials/best110.txt
 ```

-There's a hint in the web to recommend using the best110.txt dictionary instead of the classic rockyou.txt.
-It makes the process faster since is way shorter.
+With the parameter `--crack` it also outputs the password of the user.
+The wordlist I normally use for cracking passwords is the `rockyou.txt` as is the most complete one, but in this case there was a hint in the room recommending to use the `best110.txt`, which would make the process shorter.

 ![exploit](img/simpleCTF/exploit.png)